TITLE 77: PUBLIC HEALTH

 3) Persons processing clean linen shall be dressed in clean garments at all times while on duty.
 They shall not handle soiled linen.

-4) Clean linen received from a commercial laundry shall be completely wrapped in convenient size bundles or otherwise protected and be delivered to a designated clean area of the FEC.
+4) Clean linen received from a commercial laundry shall be completely wrapped in convenient-size bundles or otherwise protected and shall be delivered to a designated clean area of the FEC.

 5) Clean linens shall be adequately protected from contamination.
-Clean linen in patient care areas shall be stored in clean, ventilated closets, rooms or alcoves, used for that purpose only.
+Clean linen in patient care areas shall be stored in clean, ventilated closets, rooms or alcoves, used only for that purpose.
 Corridors shall not be used for storage of linen.

 6) If clean linen is stored in the laundry area, it shall be stored in a room separate from the sorting room, laundry room or soiled linen room.